The Sheer Ego Behind This Name!

 Augustus: The Man Behind the Month

 However, when Julius Caesar reformed the calendar in 46 B.C. (because why wouldn’t a general and dictator dabble in timekeeping?), January and February were added to the beginning of the year.
-This shifted Sextilis to the eighth position, but the Romans, ever the sticklers for tradition, decided to keep the name.
-That is, until Emperor Augustus came along and shook things up.
+This bumped Sextilis all the way to the eighth slot.
+The Romans, bless their stubborn little hearts, were like, “Eh, we’ll keep the name anyway.”

 Why August is called August: Augustus